Hippocampome-Org/hco_dev_docs/docs/spatial_nav/project_settings_examples.md

 ## Renaming main file

 The main cpp file in the src directory needs to be renamed to main_proj_name.cpp where proj_name is the name a user has selected for their CARLsim project name.

+## Animal data

+Any real animal data a user wants to include should be added with instructions in the "converting animal recordings" documentation.